sunnyjooey/climate-news-analyst/README.md

 # climate-news-analyst
-Class project for MACS60000 Content Analysis by Sun-Joo Lee and Victor Vilchis Tella
+Please read the pdf by Sun-Joo Lee and Victor Vilchis Tella